SeaBa55/js_password_generator/README.md

 Password_generator_v1.7 - Added functionality to the checkboxes, so that when selected they pass different character arrays to "genPassVals".
 Selecting more than one checkbox concatinates the sring of characters selected; however, if no selections are made, an alert is provided to the user and we exit the entire genPass function call (script.js lines 18-50).

 Password_generator_v1.8 - Added second card for previously generated passwords to be displayed (index.html lines 54-65); Added functionality to add previously generated passwords within genPass function (script.js line 64).

+Password_generator_v1.9 - Added function genPassCopy() to allow the user to copy the most curent password to clip board; User is made aware that password has been copied via alert (script.js lines 69-76).

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.